Breathing and stretching exercises for healthy practice and living

 - Draw up your height – imagine a golden thread coming out of the crown of your head, being pulled gently upwards.
 Tuck in the chin.

-- Makes sure your shoulders are completely relaxed, and that the arms are hanging without effort or resistance.
+- Make sure your shoulders are completely relaxed, and that the arms are hanging without effort or resistance.

-- Breathe in through the nose, deeply into the abdomen first, only then letting some air into the lungs (don’t breathe to full capacity).
+- Breathe in through the nose, deeply into the abdomen first, then letting some air into the lungs (don’t breathe to full capacity – aim for about 70%, a golden qigong rule!).

 - Breathe out slowly.
 Don’t force your breath – simply observe it.